fury-gl/fury/docs/source/posts/2022/2022-05-25-pre-gsoc-journey-praneeth.rst

 The Beginning of Programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hello Guys!!
-I am Praneeth Shetty, currently pursuing Bachelors of Engineering in Computer Engineering and here is my journey from where I started to the selection into GSoC22.
+I am Praneeth Shetty, currently pursuing Bachelor of Engineering in Computer Engineering, and here is my journey from where I started to the selection into GSoC22.

 My programming journey started way back in 7th std, where we had a subject called Information Technology in which the last two lessons were based on HTML and Javascript.
 I loved to create simple pages in HTML but was struggling to learn Javascript as it felt a bit complex at the start.
 I would practice these programs in our computer lab whenever we would have our practical lab (once or twice a month).